57blocks/website-article/articles/Blockchain Encryption Technology/README.md

    zk-SNARKs and zk-STARKs are used for identity verification on the blockchain, allowing users to prove compliance with certain conditions without disclosing specific identity information.

-3.**Smart Contracts and Data Privacy:**
+3. **Smart Contracts and Data Privacy:**

    zk-SNARKs and Bulletproofs are used in smart contracts, such as in decentralized finance (DeFi), to ensure the privacy of contract participants.

-4.**Decentralized Voting Systems:**
+4. **Decentralized Voting Systems:**

    zk-SNARKs and Pedersen Commitments are used to verify the legitimacy of votes and ensure the accuracy of voting results without disclosing specific vote information.

-5.**Efficient Verification and Scaling:**
+5. **Efficient Verification and Scaling:**

 zk-Rollups (using zk-SNARKs or zk-STARKs) utilize zero-knowledge proofs to reduce on-chain data volume, verify the legitimacy of batch transactions, and increase the throughput of the main chain.

 ### Homomorphic Encryption in Blockchain

 Understanding the application of homomorphic encryption in blockchain aids in grasping its potential in privacy protection, data processing, and security.
 Here are specific application scenarios along with relevant homomorphic encryption technologies:

-1.**Privacy-Preserving Transactions:**
+1. **Privacy-Preserving Transactions:**

 Paillier Homomorphic Encryption used to encrypt transaction amounts in blockchain transactions.
 By supporting additive homomorphism, it allows the calculation of total amounts without decrypting the transactions, thus protecting the privacy of transaction amounts.

-2.**Identity Verification:**
+2. **Identity Verification:**

 Users can employ partial homomorphic encryption to encrypt identity credentials for verification purposes.
 On the blockchain, verifiers can confirm the legitimacy of a user’s identity without decrypting the data, thereby concealing specific identity information.

-3.**Smart Contracts and Data Privacy:**
+3. **Smart Contracts and Data Privacy:**

 Used in decentralized finance (DeFi) smart contracts to encrypt data provided by participants, enabling the execution of complex financial computations without decryption, thereby ensuring data privacy.

-4.**Decentralized Voting Systems:**
+4. **Decentralized Voting Systems:**

 Using ElGamal Encryption for ballots in decentralized voting systems.
 The additive homomorphic property of encrypted votes allows tallying without decryption, ensuring the privacy of votes and transparency of the voting process.

-5.**Efficient Data Processing and Storage:**
+5. **Efficient Data Processing and Storage:**

 In scenarios involving cross-party data sharing and analysis, Fully Homomorphic Encryption (FHE) allows arbitrary computations on encrypted data.
 Using FHE in blockchain can protect data privacy while enhancing processing efficiency and security without needing to decrypt the data.

 These scenarios illustrate the potential applications of homomorphic encryption in blockchain, addressing needs in data privacy, transaction privacy, identity protection, and efficient data processing.
 Each technology poses unique challenges in computational complexity and performance, necessitating optimized design and implementation for specific applications.